 In our experience, most students want to fit in as much learning as possible into a short time frame because many students on gap years or vacation breaks want to allow time to travel and explore before and/ or after their internship.

-How much work do they do on a program?
+How much work do they do on the program?

 It varies depending on the program, but everyone is in a co-working space, working or workshopping, 9-5 Monday to Friday.